 - Cook at low/medium until the raspberries are crushed and the mixture has lost some of its liquid (especially important if you use frozen berries), about 5 minutes.

-- Divide dough into two parts: ⅓ and ⅔.
-Keep the smaller part refrigerated, wrapped while you work with the larger part.
+- Divide the chilled dough into two parts: ⅓ and ⅔ pieces.
+Keep the smaller part refrigerated and wrapped while you work with the larger part.

 - Roll the large piece of dough on a lightly floured surface until you have a rough square a few inches larger than the pan.
 The dough is crumbly and if it tears as you roll it out simply patch it together.
 Make sure you make ¼ turns and flip it if you can to make sure it's not sticking to the surface.
 Lightly flour surface and rolling pin as needed.